-Persons who may be directors:
+Persons who may be directors

-77(1) A person may be a director of a credit union if he or she

-- a. is 18 years of age or more, a resident of Canada and a member of the credit union; and - b. satisfies the requirements set out in the by-laws of the credit union.
+- 77(1) A person may be a director of a credit union if he or she - (a) is a resident of Canada who is at least 18 years of age; - (b) is a member of the credit union or, in the case of an appointed director who is not a member, becomes a member before the second board meeting after the date of the appointment; and - (c) satisfies the requirements set out in the by-laws of the credit union.

-Persons who may not be directors:
+Persons who may not be directors

-77(2) Despite subsection (1), a person may not be a director if he or she is

-- a. an undischarged bankrupt; - b. an employee of a credit union or of the central or guarantee corporation; - c. the credit union's auditor, or a professional employee or member of the auditor's firm; - d. the credit union's solicitor, or a professional employee or member of the solicitor's firm; - e. a civil servant whose official duties are concerned with the affairs of credit unions; - f. a real estate appraiser used by the credit union, or a professional employee or member of the appraiser's firm; - g. a member who is in arrears for more than 180 days under a debt obligation to the credit union; - h. a member who has a significant interest in a corporation or partnership that is in arrears for more than 180 days under a debt obligation to the credit union; or - i. the spouse or dependent child of a member referred to in clause (g) or (h).
+- 77(2) Despite subsection (1), a person may not be a director if he or she is - (a) an undischarged bankrupt; - (b) an employee of a credit union, the central or the guarantee corporation; - (b.1) a person who, at any time within 12 months before being elected or appointed as a director, was an employee of the central or the guarantee corporation whose responsibilities included assessing or determining whether a credit union was in compliance with this Act, the regulations or the standards of sound business practice; - (c) the credit union's auditor, or a professional employee or member of the auditor's firm; - (d) the credit union's solicitor, or a professional employee or member of the solicitor's firm; - (e) an employee of the government whose official duties are concerned with the affairs of credit unions, or a person who was such an employee at any time within 12 months before becoming a director; - (f) a real estate appraiser used by the credit union, or a professional employee or member of the appraiser's firm; - (g) a member who is in arrears for more than 180 days under a debt obligation to the credit union; - (h) a member who has a significant interest in a corporation or partnership that is in arrears for more than 180 days under a debt obligation to the credit union; or - (i) the spouse or dependent child of a member referred to in clause (g) or (h).